Editorial by Industrial Quick Search

 Wire Cloth Formed in Shapes

-Another factor in selecting a supplier for wire cloth is their secondary processing capabilities.
-Wire cloth has different forming and fabricating characteristics than sheet metal.
-If you need to fabricate components from wire cloth for your application, then selecting a vendor skilled in processing, treating, cutting, forming, and joining wire cloth would be a wise choice.
+When choosing a supplier for wire cloth, it's important to consider their secondary processing capabilities.
+Wire cloth requires different forming and fabricating techniques compared to sheet metal.
+If your application involves fabricating components from wire cloth, selecting a vendor with expertise in processing, treating, cutting, forming, and joining wire cloth would be advantageous.

 • Calendered or Flattened - Calendering is a finishing process where fabric or other material is passed under rollers at high temperatures and pressures to reduce the thickness of the material, increase its bulk density, and/or create a smoother surface.